Adult Social Care Market Position Statement

 Not all young people will require support from the Council when they turn 18.
 Upon transitioning to adulthood, what an individual receives will depend on their needs.
 The Council's aim for all young people is to maximise their independence, build on their strengths and networks of support, promote individual wellbeing, and enable them to maximise choice and control over their own lives.

-The number of children and young people looked after within the 10 to 15 year age group has changed by 9% over the last 5 years from 211 in 2018 to 229 in 2023.
+The number of children and young people looked after within the 10 to 15 year age group has remained stable over the last five years, at 230 children in 2020 to 2021 and 230 children in 2024 to 2025.

-Percentage of pupils with an SEN is higher than the mean for all unitary authorities, both in terms of mainstream schools for children with a moderate learning disability (19.5% for Stockton-on-Tees and 17% for unitary authorities) and for special schools (20% for Stockton-on-Tees and 10.6% for unitary authorities).
+In 2024 to 2025, the percentage of pupils with Special Educational Needs (SEN) is higher than the mean for all unitary authorities.
+This is in terms of primary mainstream schools for children with a moderate learning disability (12.1% for Stockton-on-Tees and 10.4% for unitary authorities), secondary mainstream (17.7% for Stockton-on-Tees and 14.7% for unitary authorities) and for special schools (17.5% for Stockton-on-Tees and 4.8% for unitary authorities).

 How we propose to shape the market